Absolute frequencies of H13C14N hydrogen cyanide transitions in 1,5 {\mu}m region with saturated spectroscopy and sub-kHz scanning laser: Conclusion

-\begin{backmatter} \bmsection{Funding} Content in the funding section will be generated entirely from details submitted to Prism.
-Authors may add placeholder text in the manuscript to assess length, but any text added to this section in the manuscript will be replaced during production and will display official funder names along with any grant numbers provided. \bmsection{Acknowledgments} Authors acknowledge the support from and fruitful discussion with the team from NPL, UK involved in the LaVA project (A. Lewis, B. Hughes, M. Campbell).
+\bmsection{Acknowledgments} Authors acknowledge the support from and fruitful discussion with the team from NPL, UK involved in the LaVA project (A. Lewis, B. Hughes, M. Campbell).
 Authors acknowledge the support with HCN-related calculations from our dear colleague Prof. Frédéric Du Burck from Laboratoire de Physique des Lasers, Université Sorbonne Paris Nord.
-The project 17IND03 LaVA has received funding from the EMPIR programme co-financed by the Participating States and from the European Union’s Horizon 2020 research and innovation.
+The project 17IND03 LaVA has received funding from the EMPIR programme co-financed by the Participating States and from the European Union's Horizon 2020 research and innovation.
 The research used infrastructure supported by MEYS CR, EC, and CAS (LO1212, CZ.1.05/2.1.00/01.0017, RVO:68081731). \bmsection{Disclosures} The authors declare no conflicts of interest.

 \bmsection{Data availability} Data underlying the results presented in this paper are not publicly available at the time of publication but may be obtained from the authors upon reasonable request.

 \end{backmatter}